LeoYulinLi/wall-canvas/README.md

 ### JavaScript is slow! (╯°□°）╯︵ ┻━┻
-Well part of it was me being lazy at the beginning and were writing inefficient code, but since the shading are usually something happens in the rendering pipeline accelerated by hardware, being able to write something that works in pure JavaScript is a pretty fun experience to me already.
+Well part of it was me being lazy at the beginning and were writing inefficient code, but since the shading are usually something happens in the rendering pipeline accelerated by hardware, being able to write something that works in pure JavaScript is a pretty fun experience for me already.
 There are some standard optimization I did to improve the performance, here are some of them:

 #### Only update the part of the canvas where the paint touches: